stevelorenz/comnetsemu/app/sdr_ofdm/README.md

 | SDR A |  ---- OFDM tunnel  ----  | SDR B |
 ---------                           --------
 ````
-An OFDM tunnel provides a virtual ethernet interface between 2 USRPs throughout the physical (PHY) and medium access control (MAC) layers.
+An OFDM tunnel provides a virtual Ethernet interface between 2 USRPs throughout the physical (PHY) and medium access control (MAC) layers.
 Hence, several IP-based applications, which correspond to applications in upper layers, can be inserted in the tunnel to transmit and receive data.

 The PHY layer is composed of: transmitter, receiver and sensors.
 Bits are gathered on the USRP's buffers and transmitted and received using digital-to-analog and analog-to-digital converters to transform the information bits to baseband waveforms.